Scholarship at Kingswood College

 - Applicants must be an Australian citizen or permanent resident.

-- Applicants must be a current Year 4 – 10 student (in 2026).
+- Applicants must be a current Year 4 – 10 student for entry in 2027 or a current Year 3 - 9 student for entry in 2028.

 - Applications are open to new and current Kingswood College students.